CivicActions/ssp-toolkit/docs/controls/PS.md

 **Status:** Complete

+##### AWS

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.

 ##### CivicActions

 CivicActions has developed, documented and disseminated to personnel a personnel security policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in CivicActions Personnel Security (PS) Policy document that can be found in the CivicActions GitHub repository at <https://github.com/CivicActions/compliance-docs>.

+##### Project

+The Project documents the security policy and procedures in addressing position categorization, personnel screening, personnel termination, personnel transfer, and access agreements within the Project SSP.
+Project adopts the Client personnel security standards and determines position risks levels based on public trust responsibilities.

+This is Agency common control.
+More data about implementation can be obtained from the Agency common control catalog.

 ### PS-2: Position Risk Designation